Raven32768/SOS/README.md

-# SOS
+# SOS (Sentient Operating System)
-xos is an ai layer for windows 11 OS with a few differences.
+SOS is an ai layer for windows 11 OS with a few differences.
 Please read on to see what we mean ;)

 # SOS (exploreOS) Overview